omalk98/CrystalBox-backup/use_cases/viewing_system_activity.md

   1. System ignores data request and responds with 403 Unauthorized error
   2. System logs admin out of session
 - Admin does not choose viewing style
-  1. System generates default report (weekley)
+  1. System generates default report (weekly)
 - No data available for requested period
   1. System responds with 404 Not Found error
 - System API is down, unresponsive, or overloaded